HildoBijl/stepwise/shared/edu/skills/README.md

 The order in which skills appear inside the skills file is important!
 When Step-Wise recommends skills to students, it starts with the first one mentioned in the skills file.
 That is why `operationOrder` is placed later on in the file (even though it's the first step in most exercises): because it makes more sense for students to learn summation and multiplication first, before worrying about the order of these operations.

-At the bottom of the skill tree we define *linked groups*.
-Finally some post-processing is done, like extracting prerequisites and such.
+At the bottom of the skill tree some post-processing is done, like ensuring links go both ways, extracting prerequisites and doing final checks.

 ## Selecting an exercise for a skill